Certified Career Services Provider (CCSP)

 How do I find continuing education relevant to career development?

-The Commission will be establishing a vetting process to recommend learning and training activities specific to career development (counseling, coaching, consulting, workforce development, recruiting, resume writing, personal branding, interviewing, etc.).
-This information will be published and maintained on the Credentialing section of the NCDA website, for the benefit of certification holders.
+The Commission has established a vetting process to recommend learning and training activities specific to career development (counseling, coaching, consulting, workforce development, recruiting, resume writing, personal branding, interviewing, etc.).
+This information is detailed in the Credentialing Commission's 2018 Continuing Education Manual.

 - The first step is to create a record for yourself.
 Go to http://NCDA.FluidReview.com and click “Sign Up” under “Need an Account?”